LonoCloud/lein-unison/README.md

 - You are using [Voom](https://github.com/LonoCloud/lein-voom) versioning on your Leiningen projects
 - You have read and write access to all said repositories.
 - Your Leiningen projects depend on one-another.
 - You want parity across your builds.
-That is, if you have repo A, which depends on repo B, each time you make a change to B, you would like a build triggered with A's dependency updated with *exactly* the changes made to B - nothing more, nothing less.
+That is, if you have repo A, which depends on repo B, each time you make a change to B, you would like a build triggered on repo A with A's dependency updated with *exactly* the changes made to B - nothing more, nothing less.

 ## Usage